cosfederico/Interfaccia-Tesi/README.md

 ## Data Acquisition

-A simple wizard-like application to automate the experimentation process for my thesis research.
+A simple wizard-like application to automate the data acquisition and analysis process for my thesis research.

 The program makes use of the built-in webcam (necessary) to capture the whole session.
 Please make sure a valid webcam is connected to the machine before running the application.